 To get to the pools, you take the Kayenta Trail, which meats up with the Upper Emerald Pools Trail.

 This hike is considered moderate, with some semi-steep inclines and some minor drop offs.
 You’ll definitely want to keep an eye on your kids.

 Upper Emerald Pools Trail combined with Kayenta Trail is about 3 miles round trip.
 Make sure to bring plenty of water, sunscreen, and a couple of snacks.

 My 6 year old did great on this hike, but I don’t think I would take a child younger child on this trail.

-Watchman Trail was one of our favorite hikes during our visit to Zion.
+Watchman Trail was one of the best hikes during our visit to Zion.
 It is also a moderate hike that is probably too difficult for kids under 5.

-The distance of this trail roundtrip is approximately 3.3 miles, but the view when you reach the top is absolutely worth going on this hike.
+The distance of this trail roundtrip is approximately 3.3 miles, but the view from the observation point when you reach the top is absolutely worth going on this hike.

 There are quite a few steep inclines and drop offs and there are a few sections of the trail that are filled with large rocks, so you’ll want to watch your step!